 What is Negotiated Rulemaking?

 The Negotiated Rulemaking Act provides that an agency, when determining the need for negotiated rulemaking, should consider a number of factors including, but not limited to, whether "there are a limited number of identifiable interests that will be significantly affected by the rule."
-Negotiated rulemaking is therefore a process which brings together representatives of various interest groups and a federal agency to negotiate the text of a proposed rule; this group is called the negotiated rulemaking committee.
+Negotiated rulemaking is therefore a process which brings together representatives of various interest groups and a Federal Government agency to negotiate the text of a proposed rule; this group is called the negotiated rulemaking committee.
 The goal of a negotiated rulemaking proceeding is for the negotiated rulemaking committee to reach consensus on the text of a proposed rule.
+A brief overview of the negotiated rulemaking process can be found here.